b3rendsh/bit90/README.md

 This is explained in the docs/application documentation.

 # Decoding tools
-The bit90decode.py program decodes tape data to a binary file.
+-The bit90decode.py program decodes tape data to a binary file.
-The bit90bas.py program decodes binary code to a basic text file.
+-The bit90bas.py program decodes binary code to a basic text file.
 The demo folder contains an example howto do this.

 # Documentation